 At the heart of MCF are its Coalition, several part-time staff, partners and dedicated volunteers.
 While some organizations have become more or less involved over the years, the core of the Coalition has remained relatively consistent and includes HOMECorp, Montclair Health Department, Montclair History Center(MHC), Montclair State University (MSU), Rutgers Cooperative Extension of Essex County (Essex County 4-H and Master Gardeners), and Montclair DIGS/Montclair Fund for Education and Excellence (MFEE).

 The MCF is comprised of two sites.
-The first, situated on small plot of land nestled in a residential community in south Montclair on Miller Street that is owned and donated by HomeCorp, and the second is a 6,000 square foot plot located behind the Montclair Historical Society's Clark House on Orange Road.
+The first is situated on a small plot of land nestled in a residential community in south Montclair on Miller Street that is owned and donated by HomeCorp, and the second is a 6,000 square foot plot located behind the Montclair History Center’s Clark House on Orange Road.

 University Engagement Opportunities

-The MCF provides a ready platform for engagement for MSU faculty and students who have teaching, learning, and research interests in sustainability, health and nutrition ecology, urban planning, education etc. This past year, Montclair State University Professor Christopher Matthews, of the Center for Heritage and Archaeological Studies, led an archeological dig for his service-learning class at the Montclair Historical Society's community garden, while another graduate student used the future garden for an internship project.
+The MCF provides a ready platform for engagement for Montclair State faculty and students who have teaching, learning and research interests in sustainability, health and nutrition ecology, urban planning, education, etc. This past year, Montclair State University Professor Christopher Matthews, of the Center for Heritage and Archaeological Studies, led an archeological dig for his service-learning class at the Montclair Historical Society’s community garden, while another graduate student used the future garden for an internship project.

-For more information about the MCF, contact Bryan Murdock at: email@example.com.
+For more information about the MCF, email Bryan Murdock.